 One big difference between the organisms is in their pseudogenes.
-In particular, there is very little commonality in the pseudogene repertoire across organisms, reflecting their very different histories over the past few hundred million years.
+In particular, there is very little commonality in the pseudogene repertoire across organisms, reflecting their very different histories.
 In particular, most human pseudogenes arose from a relatively recent burst of retrotranspositional activity.
-In contrast, the worm and fly pseudogenes reflect more the dead by-products of rapidly evolving and highly duplicated families (e.g. the chemoreceptors in the worm.)
-However, all these organisms have a roughly similar fraction of pseudogenes that appear to be active, perhaps hinting at a similar rate of decay for pseudogenic activity.
+In contrast, the worm and fly pseudogenes reflect more the dead by-products of rapidly evolving and duplicating families (e.g. the chemoreceptors in the worm.)
+However, all these organisms have a roughly similar fraction of transcribed pseudogenes, perhaps hinting at a similar rate of decay for pseudogenic activity.

 Our comparison connects the human genome to worm and fly, where powerful experimental approaches allow for functional tests.
-Overall, it underscores the importance of using a range of model organisms.
-We imagine this type of comparison could be extended in the future to encompass additional model organisms.
+Overall, it underscores the importance of using a range of model organisms, as this enables us to disaggregate lineage-specific adaptations from conserved biological principles.
+We imagine this type of comparison could be extended in the future to encompass additional models.

 Figure Captions